ga-wdi-lessons/express-intro/readme.md

 Node is doing something similar to AngularJS in managing dependencies for us to keeps things organized.
 The other end of the `require` method, is the `module.exports` object.
-By assigning particular values to `module.exports`, we can explicitly define the object that will be brought in when another file `requires()` the file file from which we are exporting.
+By assigning particular values to `module.exports`, we can explicitly define the object that will be brought in when another file `requires()` the file from which we are exporting.

 For example:
 ```js